 Pre-concert Chat 💬

 Join us in the chapel for a free, informal pre-concert chat about the music you’ll be hearing.
 What should you listen for?
 What is the music’s historic and cultural context?
-Our associate conductor will give you insights into the music you’ll be listening to.
+Associate Conductor Renee Noel Gilliland will give you insights into the music you’ll be listening to.
 6:30–7:00pm.

 During the concert, we live-tweet photos, facts and tidbits about the music you’re listening to.
 Follow along, share and interact with us and other concert-goers on Twitter. @denverphilorch